Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - A motion sensor located in the ceiling of Canteen has been relocated to detect both routes in the vent.
   - The drop zone has been repositioned with cover to protect spies.
   - *Bug fixed:* In Sector 1, when the bomb objectives exploded, they would kill players in their blast radius longer than the explosion visual effect.
+  - *Bug fixed:* The rear elevator required an extra button press to display the correct option in the context menu.
   - *Bug fixed:* Added elevated ramps to the vents at the entrances to prevent an exploit where Mercenaries could neutralize Spies through the floor.
   - *Bug fixed:* In the Classroom hallway, one of the furniture dust covers was missing its EMF/Thermal texture.
   - *Bug fixed:* In Visit a Map, the first tip would remain on screen after leaving its radius.